Alliance enters Konduz; Taliban prisoners revolt

-KONDUZ, Afghanistan (CNN) -- Northern Alliance commanders said Monday their troops were in full control of Konduz, which had been the Taliban's last stronghold in northern Afghanistan, amid an uprising by Taliban prisoners who surrendered a day before.
+KONDUZ, Afghanistan (CNN) -- Northern Alliance leaders Sunday claimed control of half of Konduz, the Taliban's last stronghold in northern Afghanistan, amid an uprising by Taliban prisoners who surrendered a day before.

-On Sunday, Gen. Atiqullah Baryalai, the Northern Alliance commander in the Konduz area, said his troops had entered the city and encountered only light resistance and small-arms fire.
-In addition, Baryalai said, Northern Alliance troops gained complete control of the outlying town of Kanabad on Sunday.
+Gen. Atiqullah Baryalai, the Northern Alliance commander there, said Sunday his troops have entered encountered only light resistance and small-arms fire upon entering the city.
+In addition, Baryalai said Northern Alliance troops were in complete control of the outlying town of Kanabad.

 Taliban in north surrender in droves